layumi/University1652-Baseline/README.md

 ### 1. ACM MM UAVM Workshop

-**23 Apr 2024** We will hold the 2nd workshop on ACM MM 2024!
+**23 Apr 2024** We will hold the 2nd workshop on ACM MM 2025!
 Please see [https://www.zdzheng.xyz/ACMMM2024Workshop-UAV/](https://www.zdzheng.xyz/ACMMM2024Workshop-UAV/) for reference.
+If you want to participate in challenge, there is a brief workflow.
+1. Train your model on the University-1652 training set with 3 views (Drone+Satellite+Street).
+2. Download the name-masked test set from the competition page (Onedrive link).
+3. Extract feature of  the downloaded name-masked test set via your trained model in the  first step.
+4. Modify the demo.py or eveluate_gpu.py to compare features and save the top10 image names in the gallery one by one.
+The test order should be same as the given query name text (at the bottom of the competition page).

 ### 2. ACM ICMR Workshop